-When perceivers serially describe target persons, they rely on distinct attributes that differentiate a given individual from earlier-encountered ones.
+When perceivers serially describe target persons, they rely on distinct attributes that differentiate a given individual from earlierencountered ones.
 Because negative attributes are overrepresented among distinct attributes, person descriptions become increasingly negative with increasing serial position of the encountered target persons.
-These negatively biased descriptions of novel or recently-encountered individuals may contribute to several well-known biases in social perception, including the formation of negative impressions, prejudice and stereotypes towards strangers, or members of out-groups or minorities such as immigrants.
+These negatively biased descriptions of novel or recently encountered individuals may contribute to several well-known biases in social perception, including the formation of negative impressions, prejudice and stereotypes toward strangers, or members of outgroups or minorities such as immigrants.